 Dr Eltringham was part of the faculty for the SAPOS 2012 Ponseti instructional course held at Tygerberg Stellenbosch Medical campus, and helped to coordinate the Johannesburg visit and practical training by the faculty.

 Paediatric Orthopaedic Surgeon

 Dr Greg Firth heads the Paediatric Orthopaedic Unit at Chris Hani Baragwanath Academic Hospital in Soweto, Johannesburg, where he runs a dedicated Ponseti clubfoot clinic.
-The clubfoot clinic is the busiest in Southern Africa, and sees about 50 patients weekly, where Ponseti casts are applied and follow-ups done.
+The clubfoot clinic is one the busiest in Southern Africa, and sees 60-80 patients weekly, where Ponseti casts are applied and follow-ups done.

 Dr Firth completed his orthopaedic training at the University of the Witwatersrand in 2008.
 He completed two post-graduate fellowships in paediatric orthopaedics – 12 months in Ontad commitment to the clubfoot kid Melbourne, Australia.
 During this time, amongst many other conditions, he treated children with clubfeet using the Ponseti Method.
-He was part of the faculty on the 2012 SAPOS Clubfoot Course and the 2013 STEPS Ponseti Botswana training, 2014 Mahikeng training and 2015 Maun training.
+He was part of the faculty on the 2012 SAPOS Clubfoot Course and the 2013 Steps Ponseti Botswana training, 2014 Mahikeng training, 2015 Maun training, and 2016 Worcester training.
 Current Secretary of South African Paediatric Orthopaedic Society (SAPOS).
 Dr Firth is a Ponseti faculty trainer (FT).
 He does training, outreach visits and follow-ups on complex cases for the Botswana clubfoot programme and has a weekly private clubfoot clinic in Sandton, Johannesburg.

 Professor Anthony Robertson